Police release photo Georgetown kidnapping suspect | WTOP

-WASHINGTON — D.C. police Monday released a photo of the man suspected of forcing a Georgetown University student into his vehicle and trying to get him to withdraw cash from ATMs in the area.
+WASHINGTON — D.C. police released surveillance footage Wednesday of the man suspected of forcing a Georgetown University student into his vehicle and trying to get him to withdraw cash from ATMs in the area.

 The student told police he was walking near the 3400 block of O Street Northwest in Georgetown Jan.
 26 when the man approached him at about 3:20 p.m., asked him for money and then forced him into the vehicle, police said.